cloudControl/documentation/Platform Documentation.md

 Deployments on the cloudControl platform have access to a writable filesystem.
 This filesystem however is not persistent.
 Data written may or may not be accessible again in future requests, depending on how the [routing tier](#routing-tier) routes requests across available containers, and is deleted after each deploy.
 This does include deploys you trigger manually, but also re-deploys done by the platform itself during normal operation.

-For customer uploads (e.g. user profile pictures) we recommend object stores like Amazon S3 or the GridFS feature available as part of the [MongoLab Add-on].
+For customer uploads (e.g. user profile pictures) we recommend object stores like Amazon S3 or the GridFS feature available as part of the [MongoSoup Add-on].

 ## Development, Staging and Production Environments